 Build a Cushion – While it is not always possible, try to keep a minimum balance in your account at all times, such as $100.
 Consider this your cushion should some of your transactions clear before you have a chance to make a deposit.
 Set up a low balance alert to make sure you maintain your designated cushion.

 Be an Informed Consumer – Do some research to become familiar with your financial institution’s account rules and associated fees.
-This online financial education module on Overdraft provides a great overview.
+Then explore the rich content of Enrich, Allegacy’s financial education tool to learn more.
 If you have questions and concerns, please call an Allegacy Member Service Representative at 336.774.3400 for assistance.
 These proactive steps may help you maximize the benefit of overdraft protection while avoiding any unnecessary fees.